USF Diabetes Center

 To dramatically advance the care of diabetes and pursuit of a cure.

-The USF Diabetes Center will achieve national and international recognition as a comprehensive diabetes center of excellence by engaging in cutting-edge research, delivering premier clinical care, and advancing diabetes care through partnerships in patient and professional education and outreach.
+The USF Diabetes and Endocrinology Center will achieve national and international recognition as a comprehensive diabetes center of excellence by engaging in cutting-edge research, delivering premier clinical care, and advancing diabetes care through partnerships in patient and professional education and outreach.
 Our approach to medical care is holistic, recognizing not only the global effects of this chronic disease on the patient, their family, and the community, but also acknowledging that our mission will only be realized by successfully partnering with our patients, their families, fellow healthcare providers, research collaborators and our communities.
 The Center will serve as catalyst for innovative research and be an educational resource for our partners.

-The USF Diabetes Center provides comprehensive state-of-the-art clinical care for patients with diabetes throughout the life stages.
+The USF Diabetes and Endocrinology Center provides comprehensive state-of-the-art clinical care for patients with diabetes throughout the life stages.
 Pediatric services include care of children with type 1 and type 2 diabetes from infancy though early adulthood.
 Adult services are focused on patients with type 1 diabetes and those with gestational diabetes, and those with type 2 diabetes that require more intensive therapy including injectable therapies, insulin pump therapy, and continuous glucose monitoring.
 Our team of physicians, nurse practitioners, dietitians, medical social workers, psychologists and support personnel partner with patients, their families, their primary physicians and other stakeholders to tailor therapy to permit the optimization of blood glucose control that is critical to ongoing health and the prevention of diabetes-related complications.